 Click on Pause to pause printing.
 Again, there may be a delay before Pause takes effect.
 When paused, the Pause option changes to Continue which you should click on to continue printing.

-Please note that by default Ovation Pro does not perform background printing, but this may be enabled if required (see 12.4).
+Ovation Pro can perform background printing if required (see 12.4).
+If this mode is configured the Cancel and Pause buttons will not work.